-The arraignment is held before a judge.
-During the arraignment, the offense(s) filed against you will be explained.
+The arraignment is held before a judge in court.
+During the arraignment, the charge(s) filed against you will be explained.
 You will also be asked by the judge to enter a plea of guilty, not guilty, or no contest.

-Having an attorney at your arraignment is beneficial because your attorney can potentially stay your administrative license suspension (ALS), look into getting you limited driving privileges, negotiate a favorable bond for you, review the file for pleading defects, and otherwise get a feel about your case.
+Having an attorney at your arraignment is beneficial because your attorney can properly deal with your administrative license suspension (ALS), including, stay the suspension, request limited driving privileges, negotiate a favorable bond for you, review the file for defects, and otherwise get a feel about your case.

-If you have only spoken to an attorney before your arraignment date, explain this to the judge and enter a plea of not guilty in your case.
+If you have only spoken to an attorney before your arraignment date, explain that to the judge and either continue your arraignment date or enter a plea of not guilty and hire an attorney.